- What is a Flap?

 Free Fat Grafting (“Lipofilling”)

-Occasionally, free fat grafting (also known as “lipofilling”) can help to fill in contour defects around a breast reconstruction.
+Occasionally, free fat grafting to the breasts (also known as “lipofilling”) can help to fill in contour defects around a breast reconstruction.
 Fat can be taken (“harvested”) from one area of the body using a liposuction cannula and transferred to fill in an area that is not fully corrected by traditional reconstructive methods (for instance, above the breast reconstruction below the collarbone or in a hollow resulting from axillary lymph node dissection).
 Fat grafting is only used as an adjunct to special reconstructive situations and is generally not recommended in routine cosmetic procedures.

 When fat is transferred by lipofilling, some of the fat will survive and some cells do not.
 Calcifications can form in the area of fat grafts that do not “take” (survive); this can show up as abnormalities on a mammogram.
 For this reason, free fat grafting is only recommended in small areas where there is not normal breast tissue, such as in Poland’s syndrome or after mastectomy and reconstruction.
 Correction by lipofilling may be complete after one session of fat grafting, or a 2-3 procedures staged 3-6 months apart may be needed; surgery is done in the operating room as an outpatient procedure.